 People lived in a home that was regularly updated and maintained.
-The registered manager talked through recent upgrades in the home and further refurbishment planned to ensure people lived in a suitable environment, for example one person's house had a new decking area and fencing.
-The registered manager confirmed that the improvements planned to the service were suitable for the people who lived there and any adaptations/upgrades needed would be carried out.
+The registered manager confirmed that any improvements planned to the service would be suitable for the people who lived there and any adaptations/upgrades needed would be carried out.